 Early childhood education for sustainability

 Welcome to Early Childhood Education for Sustainability Resources.
-The team at Liverpool John Moore University (LJMU) are excited to announce that a new innovative resource that will enable practitioners, students and teachers to deliver Education for Sustainability in their setting is coming soon.
+We are excited to announce that a new and innovative resource, developed by Diane Boyd at Liverpool John Moores University, is coming soon.
+This will enable practitioners, students and teachers to deliver Education for Sustainability in their setting .
 This project was supported by Cache, has been externally reviewed and has levels 2-7 qualifications and assessments embedded into it.

 In preparation for this launch, do remind yourself of the Sustainable Development Goals (SDGs).
 You can also find more information on the 17 internationally recognised SDGs, as well as resources for educators, here.

 Watch out for more information about the resource over the next few weeks and get ready to support the important work in saving our planet.

 If you have any questions, please contact Diane Boyd.